Comparing MGO Global (NASDAQ:MGOL) & Columbia Sportswear (NASDAQ:COLM)

-Columbia Sportswear (NASDAQ:COLM – Get Rating) and MGO Global (NASDAQ:MGOL – Get Rating) are both consumer discretionary companies, but which is the better business?
-We will compare the two companies based on the strength of their profitability, valuation, dividends, earnings, analyst recommendations, institutional ownership and risk.
+Columbia Sportswear (NASDAQ:COLM – Get Rating) and MGO Global (NASDAQ:MGOL – Get Rating) are both consumer discretionary companies, but which is the superior investment?
+We will contrast the two companies based on the strength of their dividends, analyst recommendations, valuation, profitability, institutional ownership, risk and earnings.

+This is a breakdown of current ratings for Columbia Sportswear and MGO Global, as provided by MarketBeat.

-This table compares Columbia Sportswear and MGO Global’s top-line revenue, earnings per share and valuation.
+This table compares Columbia Sportswear and MGO Global’s gross revenue, earnings per share (EPS) and valuation.

 |Gross Revenue